 Happy New Year from mdg Custody Litigation Consulting

 Welcome to 2020!
 A new decade, with new opportunities!
-Scroll down to learn why Not Your Everyday Custody Case, Barcelona Legal Exchange CLE and Networking, and the First Annual Family Law and Mental Health Forum are my top three picks for the best continuing legal eduation opportunities for Georgia family law and custody attorneys to look forward to in 2020!
+Scroll down to learn why Not Your Everyday Custody Case, Barcelona Legal Exchange CLE and Networking, and the First Annual Family Law and Mental Health Forum are my top four picks for the best continuing legal eduation opportunities for Georgia family law and custody attorneys to look forward to in 2020!

 - Not Your Everyday Custody Case, Wednesday, January 29, 2020.
 Atlanta, Georgia.